 While gargling with salt water can help to relieve a scratchy or painful throat, this method isn't right for everyone.
-As the Mayo Clinic explains, children younger than 6 years old can't usually gargle properly.
+Children younger than 6 years old can't usually gargle properly.
 For this reason, gargling isn't recommended for young children.

 Other Helpful Sore Throat Remedies

 There are many helpful home remedies out there.
-In addition to a salt water gargle for a sore throat, the Mayo Clinic shares several other tips to reduce your discomfort:
+In addition to a salt water gargle for a sore throat, I share several other tips to reduce your discomfort:

 - Get plenty of rest